 - Dried fruit or cranberries would be delicious in these muffins!

 Allow the muffins to cool for a couple of minutes before releasing them from the pan to cool completely.

-Store these Healthy Banana Chocolate Chip Oatmeal Muffins in an airtight container in the fridge for up to a week or in the freezer for up to 3 months.
+Store muffins in an airtight container in the fridge for up to a week or in the freezer for up to 3 months.

 I like to serve these muffins warm with a drizzle of maple syrup and butter.
 Enjoy!

 Watch how to make Healthy Banana Chocolate Chip Oatmeal Muffins

 Here are more Muffin recipes to enjoy!

 - The BEST Zucchini Muffins

 Healthy Banana Chocolate Oatmeal Muffins

 - 3 cups rolled oats or old fashioned oats